-Directory information includes: the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, most recent previous public or private school attended.
+Directory information includes: the student's name, level of education, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, and degrees and awards received, most recent previous public or private school attended.
 Currently enrolled students may request that directory information be permenently kept confidential by filing a Request to Withold Directory Information with the Office of Enrollment Services.